-Rule #5: Start and End Strong
+Content Rule #5.
+Start and End Strong

 Just as your introduction and conclusion should grab readers, you want the main body of your post to start and end strong as well.

-Of course, every section should have valuable content, but if you’re offering five ways to achieve something, save your absolute best tips for the first and fifth ways.
+Of course, every section should have great content, but if you’re offering five ways to achieve something, save your absolute best tips for the first and fifth ways.
 The first way will grab your readers’ attention, and the fifth way will leave them feeling fully satisfied.

 On the other hand, if each tip successively decreases in value, readers will feel like your post is deflating.
 And their excitement will deflate with it.